-ORS has employment services that are available to adults, youth, and students with disabilities found eligible for Supported Employment Services.
+ORS has employment services that are available to adults, youth, and students with disabilities found eligible for VR Services who need intensive supported employment services, and extended services after the transition from support provided by ORS in order to perform work.
 The values and principles of ORS to make integrated competitive employment available to all individuals with disabilities has been reinforced by a State of RI DOJ/State Consent Decree.
 The Consent Decree (CD) and Interim Settlement Agreement (ISA), between RI and DOJ, resulted in a Governor's proclamation declaring that RI is an Employment First state.
 The principles and practices of Employment First, consistent with the mission of ORS and the mandate of the Rehabilitation Service Administration (RSA), are utilized in planning and service delivery to adults, in-school youth, and out-of-school youth.